Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Return to Cairo for a Gala Farewell Dinner

-This morning, you return by motorcoach to Cairo.
+This morning, we’ll conclude our explorations of Alexandria with a visit to the Royal Jewelry Museum, home to the vast collections of jewelry and acquired by the royals of Egypt’s Muhammad Ali Dynasty.
+After, we return by motorcoach to Cairo.
 Upon arrival, check into your deluxe hotel, located in the upscale Cairo suburb of Heliopolis, conveniently close to Cairo Airport.
 After an afternoon at leisure to pack or relax in the hotel’s pool and garden, drink a final toast to your Egyptian journey during a Farewell Dinner at the hotel.

 Depart Cairo and fly home; or continue on to Jordan & Petra with a post-trip extension